Redirect means we are redirecting something to another address or path. This is applicable to internet web pages.

 Which should be the best idea to use it.
 410 gives a more specific message to the reader about the content of the page.
 You can use this redirect if you don’t want the page/post in the future.
 If you set the proper redirect for such cases, Google will defiantly give the 410 messages to readers, which is all right.

-Now, all we have learned about the redirects on the website, but how we can implement it on our blog?
+Now, all we have learned is about the redirects on the website, but how we can implement them on our blog?

 WordPress doesn’t come with the redirect facility.
 We have to do it with the plugins.
 There are few best redirect WordPress plugins available which you can use.